-Determines whether your job will be executed on the server in synchronous or asychronous mode (check the box for synchronous).
-Synchronous means that TOPCAT sends the query to the server and waits for the result as the response of the same HTTP request.
-It's simpler and faster, but if the job takes a long time, the request may time out and the results be lost.
-In asynchronous mode TOPCAT sends the query to the server and gets a message back telling it where to look for information about the job's progress; TOPCAT then keeps polling the server to find out when it has completed.
-Synchronous is suitable for short jobs (it may typically execute with a few seconds less delay), but for longer jobs aysnchronous is more reliable.
-It is possible to submit an asynchronous job on one day from one machine, and pick up the results on a different day from another machine, using another invocation of TOPCAT or of a different application altogther.
+- Synchronous means that TOPCAT sends the query to the server and waits for the result as the response of the same HTTP request.
+It's simpler and faster than async, but if the job takes a long time, the request may time out and the results be lost. - Asynchronous means that TOPCAT sends the query to the server and gets a message back telling it where to look for information about the job's progress; the application then keeps polling the server to find out when it has completed. - Quick Look runs the query as for Synchronous mode above, but when the result comes back it is just displayed in a new popup window rather than loading it into TOPCAT for further analysis.

+Synchronous mode is suitable for short jobs (it may typically execute with a few seconds less delay), but for longer jobs aysnchronous is more reliable.
+It is possible to submit an asynchronous job on one day from one machine, and pick up the results on a different day from another machine, using another invocation of TOPCAT or of a different application altogether.
+Quick look is good if you just want to see the result but don't want to do any detailed analysis of it.
+One example is if you just want to know the number of rows in a table (SELECT COUNT() FROM table); the result of the query is the row count in a one-column, one-row table, and there's not much point loading that table into TOPCAT.